 I can’t believe I’m writing this in 2017, but judging from the state of my inbox there are still a lot of people who need this information.
-This guide is aimed at journalists and other media people who are looking for a quote or some other favour from me in a time-sensitive fashion from a cold email.
+This guide is aimed at journalists and other people who are looking for a favour from me in a time-sensitive fashion from a cold email.
 Friends, of course, can feel free to keep doing what they’re doing :)

 Your main goal is to communicate to me the entire content of your email in the preview that will show up on my phone or in the single line of gmail’s inbox before I even open it.
 This will let me know how urgently I need to open it at all and thus greatly increase your chance of getting a quick reply, especially if I’m travelling, at a conference, have just woken up, or am simply on my phone.